endo5501/LaboMachineTable/memory-bank/activeContext.md

    - Rationale: Provides easy access to all main features
    - Consideration: Responsive design for different screen sizes

+4. **Internationalization**
+   - Decision: Implement a translation system using a utility function and JSON-based translation files
+   - Rationale: Support for multiple languages enhances accessibility and user experience
+   - Consideration: Ensure all user-facing text is properly internationalized

 ### Technical Considerations

 1. **Authentication Approach**